cpalmergig/one-click-netlify-cms-hugo/site/content/_index.md

       you roast your own beans or just bought your first french press, you’ll find a gadget to fall in love with in our shop.
   - image: img/illustrations-coffee-gear.svg
     text: Product Text 3.
 This was manually added in VS Code.
+Then it was edited in Netlify CMS content manager.
 values:
   heading: Our values
   text: Product Text 3.
-Coffee is an amazing part of human culture but it has a dark side too –
+Coffee is an amazing part of human culture but it has a
-    one of colonialism and mindless abuse of natural resources and human lives.
+    dark side too – one of colonialism and mindless abuse of natural resources and human lives.
 We want to turn this around and return the coffee trade to the drink’s exhilarating, empowering and unifying nature.
 ---